Overview of the Assessment

 Beginning in 2003, all of the states and jurisdictions have participated in the grade 4 and 8 NAEP reading assessments.
 For grades 4 and 8, the NAEP national sample was obtained by aggregating the samples of public school students from each state and jurisdiction, and then supplementing the aggregate sample with a nationally representative sample of students from nonpublic schools, rather than by obtaining an independently selected national sample.
 As a consequence, the national sample size increased, and smaller differences between years or between groups of students were found to be statistically significant than would have been detected in previous assessments.
 In keeping with past practice, all statistically significant differences are indicated in the current web results pages.

-National results from the 2013 reading assessment are compared to 10 previous assessment years at grade 4 and 9 previous years at grade 8 (the 2000 reading assessment was administered at grade 4 only).
-State results for 2013 are compared to nine previous assessment years at grade 4 and seven previous years at grade 8.
+National results from the 2013 reading assessment are compared to 10 previous assessment years at grade 4, 9 previous years at grade 8 (the 2000 reading assessment was administered at grade 4 only), and 6 previous years at grade 12.
+State results for 2013 are compared to nine previous assessment years at grade 4, seven previous years at grade 8, and one previous year at grade 12.
 The framework for the 2013 assessment was updated in 2009; however, in 2009 it was determined that, despite the changes to the framework, the results from the 2009 and later assessments could still be compared to those from earlier assessment years.
 Read a summary of the analysis that was conducted to inform this decision.

 The national results from 1998 or later are based on administration procedures in which testing accommodations were permitted for students with disabilities and English language learners.
 Accommodations were not permitted in earlier assessments.
 Read more about NAEP's policy of inclusion.
 Comparisons between results from 2013 and those from assessment years in which both types of administration procedures were used are based on the results when accommodations were permitted even though significant differences in results when accommodations were not permitted may be noted in figures and tables.
 Changes in student performance across years or differences between groups of students in 2013 are discussed only if they have been determined to be statistically significant.